apache/nuttx/Documentation/platforms/sim/sim/boards/sim/index.rst

   Make Raw Gadget:
   Run make in the raw_gadget and dummy_hcd directory.
-If raw_gadget build fail, you need to check which register interface meets your kenel version, usb_gadget_probe_driver or usb_gadget_register_driver.
+If raw_gadget build fail, you need to check which register interface meets your kernel version, usb_gadget_probe_driver or usb_gadget_register_driver.

   Install Raw Gadget: